tbsklg/strikes/README.md

 It will generate a JSON file where the strikes are stored.

 ## Configuration file
-The default path is in your home directory at '.strikes/db.json'.
-You can configure a different location by using the '--db-path' argument or by providing a configuration file.
-The argument has precedence over the configuration file.
+Provide a configuration file at ./strikes/configuration.yaml with the following content.
+Both fields are optional.
 If you configure a remote and a local server, the remote server will be used.
 To use the local server, you need to remove the remote configuration from the configuration file.
-Following is an example of a configuration file:

 ```yaml
 remote: